kitamuramoe/aleppo-domari-glossing/README.md

 ## Step 2: Splitting into One Word Per Line

-Convert each sentence into a list of individual words, with one word per line.
+This step converts each sentence into a list of individual words, with one word per line.

 This step is applied to segmented text.
 Lines that start with a quotation mark (e.g., translations or comments) are preserved as they are.